-IFRS 9 Financial Instruments: Classification and Measurement ("IFRS 9")
+IFRS 9, Financial Instruments ("IFRS 9")

-In July 2014, the IASB issued the final version of IFRS 9 Financial Instruments which reflects all phases of the financial instruments project and replaces IAS 39 Financial Instruments: Recognition and Measurement and all previous versions of IFRS 9.
+In July 2014, the IASB issued the final version of IFRS 9, Financial Instruments, which reflects all phases of the financial instruments project and replaces IAS 39 Financial Instruments: Recognition and Measurement and all previous versions of IFRS 9.
 The standard introduces new requirements for classification and measurement, impairment, and hedge accounting.
+IFRS 9 includes revised guidance on the classification and measurement of financial instruments using a principles-based approach based on an entity's business model and the instruments' cash flows, including a new expected credit loss model for calculating impairment on financial assets not as at fair value through profit or loss, and the new general hedge accounting requirements that better align accounting for hedge relationships with an entity's risk management activities.
+It also carries forward the guidance on recognition and derecognition of financial instruments from IAS 39.

+NOTES TO FINANCIAL STATEMENTS DECEMBER 31, 2017 AND 2016 (In Canadian Dollars)

+NOTE 2: SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES (Continued)

 IFRS 9 is effective for annual periods beginning on or after January 1, 2018, with early application permitted.
 Retrospective application is required, but comparative information is not compulsory.
-Early application of previous versions of IFRS 9 (2009, 2010 and 2013) is permitted if the date of initial application is before February 1, 2015.
-The Trust is in process of assessing the impact of the adoption of the standard on its financial position, results of operations and cash flows.
+The adoption of this standard will not have a material impact on the Trust's financial position or results of operations.